kkga/kkga/about.md

 ### Game design

-I'm interested in video game design and development.
-It's a fun area that is hard to master and I try to spend my free time tinkering with various personal projects.
-I have a [dlog](/dlog) where I sometimes post (rough) updates on this journey.
+I have a keen interest in video game design and development.
+It's a challenging and enjoyable field, and I dedicate my free time to working on various personal projects.
+I maintain a [dlog](/dlog) where I occasionally post updates on my progress.

 I also enjoy reading about game design theory and practice.
-Here's a collection of my favorite [books and resources](/notes/gamedesign-resources.md).
+Here is a collection of my favorite [books and resources](/notes/gamedesign-resources.md).

 ### Programming